DataFire/Integrations/integrations/generated/azure_resources_policyassignments/README.md

 * PolicyAssignmentProperties `object`: The policy assignment properties.
   * description `string`: This message will be part of response in case of policy violation.
   * displayName `string`: The display name of the policy assignment.
+  * enforcementMode `string` (values: Default, DoNotEnforce): The policy assignment enforcement mode.
+Possible values are Default and DoNotEnforce.
   * metadata `object`: The policy assignment metadata.
   * notScopes `array`: The policy's excluded scopes.
     * items `string`
   * parameters `object`: Required if a parameter is used in policy rule.
-  * policyDefinitionId `string`: The ID of the policy definition.
+  * policyDefinitionId `string`: The ID of the policy definition or policy set definition being assigned.
   * scope `string`: The scope for the policy assignment.

 ### PolicySku
 * PolicySku `object`: The policy sku.
+This property is optional, obsolete, and will be ignored.
   * name **required** `string`: The name of the policy sku.
 Possible values are A0 and A1.
   * tier `string`: The policy sku tier.
 Possible values are Free and Standard.